Host a Terraria Server on Your Linode

 Install and Configure Terraria

-Extract the archive and set its permissions:
+Extract the archive and set the necessary permissions:

 Running daemons under discrete users is a good practice.
 Create a

-terrariauser to run the game server as:
+terrariauser from which to run the game server:

 sudo useradd -r -m -d /srv/terraria terraria